Introduction

 Organisation’s Structure

-Littlefish is an award winning and rapidly growing Managed IT Services Provider.
-Through a focused growth plan we have become an established and credible alternative to the ‘usual suspect’ large Multi £Billion Managed Service Providers and IT Outsourcers in the mid-market and enterprise.
+Littlefish is an award winning and rapidly growing IT Services Provider.
+Through a focused growth plan we have become an established and credible alternative to the ‘usual suspect’ large Multi £Billion IT Service Providers and IT Outsourcers in the mid-market and enterprise.
 Littlefish delivers business without compromise for customers across a range of industries and organisations.
 We understand and can support the specific challenges faced in particular sectors across the UK.
 Our design ensures operational efficiency and security is achieved to the level our customer’s industry demands.
 We have established a number of key partnerships and alliances, with suppliers, providers and service partners – all chosen because they actively contribute to a key aspect of our operations.
 We foster long-term relationships with these key partners and avoid making demands that might lead to them violating human rights.

 Our policies on slavery and human trafficking

-We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-Our modern slavery policy reflects our commitment to acting ethically and with integrity in all our business relationships in addition to implementing effective due diligence to ensure that modern slavery is not taking place anywhere in our supply chain.
 We operate a Whistleblowing policy so that all employees know that they can raise concerns about how colleagues are being treated, or practices within our business or supply chain, without fear of reprisals.
 We conduct all business in an honest and ethical manner.
-Our Anti-Bribery & Corruption Policy details our zerotolerance approach to bribery and corruption and commitment to acting professionally, fairly and with integrity in all our business dealings and relationships wherever we operate and implementing and enforcing effective systems to counter bribery and corruption.
+Our Anti-Bribery & Corruption Policy details our zero-tolerance approach to bribery and corruption and commitment to acting professionally, fairly and with integrity in all our business dealings and relationships wherever we operate and implementing and enforcing effective systems to counter bribery and corruption.
 This policy applies to all individuals working for or on behalf of Littlefish in any capacity.

-Processes to counter slavery and human trafficking
+Current processes to counter slavery and human trafficking

 Further steps

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 30 September 2022.
-It was approved by the board on 20 March 2023.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2025.
+It was approved by the board on 22 January 2026.

 Signed by the Chief Executive Officer on behalf of the board of directors.